 The initial Plan was in effect from FY 2002/03 thru FY 2006/07 and was reauthorized in February 2007 for a four-year period beginning in FY 2006/07 thru FY 2010/11.
 The Plan has proven beneficial to the Cities and County over the past eight years and therefore was reauthorized a second time in December 2010 (amended on June 24, 2012) for an additional four-year period for FY 2011/12 to FY 2014/15.
 Under the latest reauthorized Plan, the cities and the County were assessed \$1.85 million on an annual basis for the four-year period of the Plan, starting from July 1, 2011.
-This amount, which remains unchanged from the previous period, represented each jurisdiction's share of the total cost of the Plan based on that jurisdiction's percent of automobile trips both generated and attracted as a percent of the generation of matching funds to support the Plan.
+This amount, which remains unchanged from the previous period, represented each jurisdiction's share of the total cost of the Plan based on that jurisdiction's percent of automobile trips both generated and attracted as a percent of the countywide total.
+It is anticipated that the local jurisdiction's contribution will be more than quadrupled as a result of the generation of matching funds to support the Plan.
 As a participant in this Plan the cities and the County will be exempt from any deficiency planning requirements for the four-year period, that are the result of a roadway segment or intersection exceeding the Level of Service Standard set forth in the Congestion Management Program.